andreistefanciprian/jenkins_aws_codebuild/README.md

 pip install -r requirements.txt

 # execute script
-python3 ...
+python3 execute_codebuild_from_yaml.py
 ```

-## DEBUG: Use these commands to verify you can build resources with terraform from CLI
+Use these commands to verify you can build resources with terraform from CLI:

-AWS creds to be stored in .env file prior to run these commands.

 ```
 TF_VAR_TARGET=static
 docker-compose run terraform init $TF_VAR_TARGET